CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 Although creating a GitHub account is not required to clone Git repositories hosted on GitHub, why not join and participate in one of the largest developer communities on the Internet?
 Doing so gives you the opportunity to see what other people are working on or are interested in, learn how software is built by following projects, and share your work - no matter how small - with the community.
+Cisco product teams, Cisco DevNet, and Cisco SEs all share and collaborate through GitHub.

 1. Open a web browser and navigate to [GitHub](https://github.com/): `https://github.com/`.
 2. On the GitHub homepage, fill out the form to [Sign up](https://github.com/join?source=header-home), choosing a